ucberkeley/savio-training-parallel-2016/parallel.md

 This is because Linux only looks in certain directories for the location of .so library files.

-In other cases you might need to add the location of an executable to your PATH variable so that the operating system can find the executable.
+You might also need to add the location of an executable to your PATH variable so that the operating system can find the executable (including in some cases when installing additional software that uses the package).
 Linux only looks in certain directories for executables.

 ```
+# needed in the geos example to install the rgeos R package
 export PATH=${INSTALLDIR}/bin:${PATH}
 ```